-We’re fortunate to be supported by one of the largest networks of reader supporters outside public broadcasting—50,000 individual donors and more than 200,000 subscribers each year.
+We’re fortunate to be supported by one of the largest networks of reader supporters outside public broadcasting—46,000 individual donors and a paid magazine circulation to more than 190,000 subscribers.

 Your support makes MoJo’s independent, smart, and fearless journalism possible.

-As the charts below illustrate, 74 percent of our annual revenue comes from readers like you, including donations and subscriptions.
+As the charts below illustrate, 71% of our annual revenue comes from readers’ donations and subscriptions.
 The rest is a mix of foundation grants and advertising income.
-This hybrid model has enabled us to ride out the troubled media waters, and to thrive, and it ensures a strong future for MoJo’s independent, smart, and fearless journalism.
+This hybrid model has ensured our continued success despite the challenges facing the publishing industry.

-The charts below show how the numbers work, based on our fiscal year from July 1, 2016, through June 30, 2017.
-You’ll find more information in our 990s, too.
+The following charts represent our fiscal year from July 1, 2018 through June 30, 2019.
+You can find more information in our 990s, too.

 From time to time, the Foundation for National Progress, which publishes Mother Jones, also provides fiscal sponsorship services for new projects.
 The figures shown in these charts do not include FNP fiscal sponsorship revenues or expenses.